xingfanxia/-archived-blog.xiax.xyz/source/_posts/anti-music163-pac.md

 ### Caution
 - Note this will not work when Unblock Youku's proxy server is down.
 Just wait and try later.
 - Or you can setup your own shadowsocks server instead.
+I will have a new tutorial for this in the next couples days.
+- Leave a comment if you have any trouble with this.
+I will try my best to help.

 ### Ref

 - `http://xiax.ai/pac/mobile.pac` is just a mirror of `http://pac.uku.im/pac.pac`, in case their server under `DDoS`.
-- If you are in Europe, use this config url as `PAC_URL`: `https://s1.jixun.moe/163/proxy.pac` by `jixun66`.
-(You can still use this in US, it would be slower tho)
 - [If you want to setup your own server](https://jixun.moe/2017/01/01/ymusic-hosts-fix/)
 - [Offical Manual from Unblock Youku](https://bbs.uku.im/t/topic/27)